uusama/UsamaTaha/README.md

 # clmtrackr
 ======
-this code detect emotion using a webcam through cLassifing 49 keypoints optained using [dlib library](http://dlib.net/) It can classify 6 emotions
+this code detect emotion using a webcam through cLassifing 49 keypoints optained using [dlib library](http://dlib.net/)

+the program can classify 6 emotions
 * anger
 * disgust
 * fear